allmaps/allmaps/apps/cli/README.md

 #### Transform coordinates

-Transform coordinates from input files forward (or backward) using a transformation built from the GCPs and transformation type specified in a Georeference Annotation.
+Transform coordinates from input files 'to geo' (or 'to resource') using a GCP Transformer and it's transformation built from the GCPs and transformation type specified in a Georeference Annotation.
 It's also possible to supply the GCPs and transformation type separately.

 Input files with coordinates are expected to contain one coordinate on each line, formatted as pairs of coordinates in decimal form separated by spaces: